araddon/qlbridge/README.md

 ====================================================

-This is a [x]QL generic lexer parser, that should be useful for constructing *Dialect* Specific Parsers.
+This is a [x]QL generic lexer parser, that should be useful for constructing *Dialect* Specific Lexer/Parsers.

 [x]QL languages are making a comeback.
 It is still an easy, approachable way of interrogating data.
 Also, we see more and more ql's that are xql'ish but